aistabci/abci-docs/v3/en/docs/job-execution.md

 | Queue | Resource type |

 qgstat tends to be delayed, especially when there are many jobs to be listed.
-To handle this case, we have prepared a lightweight alternative, `qgstt_l`, which displays results based on stored data from the past 5 minutes.
+To handle this case, we have prepared a lightweight alternative, `qgstat_l`, which displays results based on stored data from the past 5 minutes.

 ```